danburkert/codeq/README.md

 ## Usage

 Clone the **codeq** repo.
-Then (in it) run:

-    lein uberjar

 Get [Datomic Free](http://www.datomic.com/get-datomic.html)

 Unzip it, then start the Datomic Free transactor.
 Follow the instructions for [running the transactor with the free storage protocol](http://docs.datomic.com/getting-started.html)

+Importing a repository on the local filesystem:

+    cd whereverYouPutCodeq

+    lein run -r pathToTheGitRepoYouWantToImport

+Importing a repository from GitHub:

-    cd theGitRepoYouWantToImport
+    cd whereverYouPutCodeq

-    java -server -Xmx1g -jar whereverYouPutCodeq/target/codeq-0.1.0-SNAPSHOT-standalone.jar datomic:free://localhost:4334/git
+    lein run -r https://github.com/user/repo -t yourGitHubAPIToken

-This will create a db called `git` (you can call it whatever you like) and import the commits from the local view of the repo.
+This will create a db called `git` (you can call it whatever you like with `-d datomic:free://localhost:4334/git`) and import the commits from the local view of the repo.
 You should see output like:

-    Importing repo: git@github.com:clojure/clojure.git as: clojure
+    Importing repo: github.com/clojure/clojure
-    Adding repo git@github.com:clojure/clojure.git
     Importing commit: e54a1ff1ac0d02560e80aad460e77ac353efad49
     Importing commit: 894a0c81075b8f4b64b7f890ab0c8522a7a9986a
     ...